YinChingZ/spring-oscillator-simulator-using-python/README.md

 ```python
 pip install matplotlib numpy scipy
 ```
-Go to release and choose the version wanted.
+Go to release and download the version wanted.
+Release note are avaliable in that page.
 ### v3.3
 Run the code:
 ```python